lukePeavey/SplitType/README.md

 **CDN**

 Or, include the following `<script>` tag to load SplitType from a CDN.
-In this case, the `SplitType` class will be attached to `window` object.

 ```html
 <!-- Minified UMD bundle -->